Identify the problem and make a plan

 function called fortify

 , which we didn’t even call!
-Then a
+Then,

-much more helpful informational message: Did we accidentally pass
+there’s a more helpful informational message: Did we accidentally pass

 aes()